 Municipal Court Proceedings in the City of Loxley, Alabama

-If you or someone you know is currently under arrest or is being detained and facing charges in the City of Loxley, please call us immediately at (251) 445-6997.
+If you or someone you know is currently under arrest or is being detained and facing charges in the City of Loxley, please call an attorney immediately.
 If we are involved from the beginning of any legal matter or during any police or law enforcement interrogation, your likelihood of avoiding or having charges and fines dismissed greatly improves.
 Even if you think you are guilty, our ability to negotiate and gather information could prevent unnecessary adjudication or convictions.

-If you have been arrested, charged with a crime or given a ticket pending a court proceeding in the City of Loxley Municipal Court, you should request a free and confidential consultation from an attorney at The Dearman Law Firm.
+If you have been arrested, charged with a crime or given a ticket pending a court proceeding in the City of Loxley Municipal Court, you should request a free and confidential consultation from an attorney.

 Your circumstances could vary from facing municipal criminal charges such as a DUI or misdemeanor traffic violation, to a drug offense or assault charge in Baldwin County, to a pending felony conviction in a Alabama Court or United States Federal Court.
-Our focus is on defending the accused regardless of their circumstance or age.
-In any adult or juvenile defense matter, domestic violence or drug charge in the City of Loxley, Alabama, as well as any county, state or federal probation violations, we will aggressively represent you and help protect your legal rights and freedoms.
+An attorney’s focus is on defending the accused regardless of their circumstance or age.
+In any adult or juvenile defense matter, domestic violence or drug charge in the City of Loxley, Alabama, as well as any county, state or federal probation violations, your attorney will aggressively represent you and help protect your legal rights and freedoms.